Zarete/CoursInverseREST/README.md

 python3 main.py
 ```

-A pop-up window will appear and you add to use the email and password given previously.
+A pop-up window will appear in which you have to enter the email and password given previously.

 If everything is fine you should have a new page notifying that the connection is allowed.